Conference Day Two

 • Exploring opportunities for targeting uORF regulatory mechanisms in HTT translation

-• Kevin Weeks Distinguished Professor, Department of Chemistry, UNC at Chapel Hill
+• Kevin Weeks Distinguished Professor of Chemistry and Founder, UNC at Chapel Hill

 Synopsis